 - March 1, 2003, off-reserve Bloodvein resident Patrick Hamilton (52) was stabbed to death at a drinking party in a suite at 145 Powers Street in Winnipeg.
 An autopsy revealed he suffered a total of twenty-three (23) stab wounds to his chest, abdomen and lower back.
 Charges against a suspect were dropped.

 - May 17, 2009, Bloodvein RCMP are dispatched to a home at 4;45 a.m. regarding a shooting.
-On arrival, Police locate a thirty-three (33) year old man suffering from a gunshot wound.
-Police arrested Danielle Loraine Cook (18) and charged her with aggravated assault and discharge firearm with intent in connection with the case.
+On arrival, police locate a thirty-three (33) year old man suffering from a gunshot wound.
+Police arrested Danielle Loraine Cook (18) and charged her with aggravated assault and discharge a firearm with intent in connection with the case.

 - June 27, 2009, Bloodvein RCMP respond to a request for assistance call and discover the body of Albert James Goosehead (12) who was the apparent victim of a violent baseball bat attack.
 The cause of death was blunt force trauma.
-Police arrested Tennessee Waylon Weedmark (18) and charged him with second degree murder.
+Police arrested Tennessee Waylon Weedmark (18) and charged him with 2nd-degree murder.
 Goosehead had just finished grade six and won awards for physical education and most improved student in his grade.

-- March 31, 2013, Bloodvein resident April Boulanger (30) kills her long time boyfriend Russell George Hamilton (31) after an escalating domestic dispute.
+- March 31, 2013, Bloodvein resident April Boulanger (30) kills her longtime boyfriend Russell George Hamilton (31) after an escalating domestic dispute.
 Hamilton died as a result of suffering a single stab wound to the chest.
 Hamilton had been convicted of assaulting Boulanger on two (2) previous occasions and had set fire to her home during one of the incidents.
-Boulanger was charged with second degree murder but plead guilty to manslaughter and received an apathetic sentence of two (2) years less a day.
-A pre-sentence report was completed by a Probation Officer who indicated domestic violence was so common place in the community it had become “normalized” and residents “accept it as a fact of life.”
+Boulanger was charged with second-degree murder but plead guilty to manslaughter and received an apathetic sentence of two (2) years less a day.
+A pre-sentence report was completed by a Probation Officer who indicated domestic violence was so commonplace in the community it had become “normalized” and residents “accept it as a fact of life.”

-- May 29, 2013, two (2) year old Jason Johnson was playing in a neighbour’s yard with several friends when he was attacked by a Rottweiler.
+- May 29, 2013, two (2) year old Jason Johnson was playing in a neighbor’s yard with several friends when he was attacked by a Rottweiler.
 The boy suffered extensive injuries to his face and required plastic surgery.
 RCMP members subsequently destroyed the vicious animal.
 No responsible adults could be located at the residence where the dog lived.